crushd/project-one/README.md

 TODO:

-Change title of project
+1. Change title of project

-Style the weather API stuff
+2. Style the weather API stuff

-fulfill " Must utilize at least one new library or technology that we haven't discussed" via fontawesome api and throw icons etc.
+3. Fulfill " Must utilize at least one new library or technology that we haven't discussed" via fontawesome api and throw icons etc.

+In this branch, i did the following...

 Fixed enter button bug